How do you know if you are shutting down emotionally?

 - Irritability or getting angry as a coping strategy

-- Physical symptoms such as muscle tension, fatigue, or headaches.
+- Physical symptoms such as muscle tension, fatigue, or headaches

 Causes of emotional numbness

-Several things can lead to emotional shutdown, including:- Stress, trauma, grief, or burnout: Your brain may shut down as a protective mechanism under extreme stress.
+- Stress, trauma, grief, or burnout: Your brain may shut down as a protective mechanism under extreme stress.

 - Protective coping: Ongoing stress or past trauma may condition your brain to shut down emotions as a survival strategy.

-The effects of stress, trauma, or depression can affect your everyday life in many ways:- You may feel trapped and struggle to make decisions.
+The effects of stress, trauma, or depression can influence your daily life in many ways:

 - Your energy and motivation may drop, making simple chores feel overwhelming.